NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 required by the Stereo Pipeline to find and use the appropriate camera model for that observation.

-Other sessions such as DG (*Digital Globe*) or Pinhole, require that their camera model be provided as additional arguments to the ``stereo`` command.
+Other sessions such as DG (*DigitalGlobe*) or Pinhole, require that their camera model be provided as additional arguments to the ``stereo`` command.
 Those camera models come in the form of an XML document for DG and as ``*.pinhole, *.tsai, *.cahv, *.cahvor`` for Pinhole sessions.